 Burr or Blade Grinder, Which is Best?

-I already mentioned above that burr grinders are the best, but why?
+Why are burr grinders the best?
 The blade grinder is probably the same type of coffee grinder that your mother was using back in the day.
 Blade grinders are less expensive than burr grinders, and you can easily find this sort of grinder for under $100.
-But technically they don’t actually “grind” your coffee beans.
-In fact, they smash your beans to bits or even powder with two very fast moving blades.

 One of the biggest problems when using a blade grinder is the inconsistent grind.
 You have no control, and it’s “pot luck” what your final grind will be after you have smashed your coffee beans into oblivion.